remnrem/luna-api-notebooks/README.md

-Copy-and-paste the whole line (with the token) into your web browser and you should see an instance of Jupyter Lab is already running and ready to start analysis (i.e. start with `import lunapi as lp`):
+Copy-and-paste the whole line (with the token) into your web browser and you should see an instance of Jupyter Lab is already running and ready to start analysis!
+For example, here we first `import lunapi as lp` and then run the POPS automated stager on an NSRR tutorial EDF:

 <p align="center" width="100%">
  <img src="img/nb.png" width="100%" height="100%">
 </p>

-Open the notebooks (`.ipynb` files) to follow the tutorial and reference material for `lunapi`.
+For more details, open the notebooks (`.ipynb` files) to follow the tutorial and reference material for `lunapi`.

 Keep the terminal window open (can be backgrounded) in order to keep the Jupyter Lab instance running locally on your machine.

 > [!CAUTION]
-> Without altering configuration files, you can only have a single instance of Jupyter Lab and the LunAPI docker running
+> Without altering configuration files, you can only have a single instance of Jupyter Lab and LunAPI container running
 > at any one time.

 ## More information

-The main Luna documentation pages can be found at [http://zzz.bwh.harvard.edu], which describes how to work with Luna, its command scripting language and the range of commands available.
+The main Luna documentation pages can be found at [http://zzz.bwh.harvard.edu](), which describes how to work with Luna, its command scripting language and the range of analyses available.

-Currently, all documentation related to the Python interface (specifically _LunAPI_, or the Python package `lunapi`) are in the Jupyter notebooks in this repository.
+Currently, all documentation related to the Python interface (i.e. _LunAPI_, equivalently termed as the Python package `lunapi`) are in the Jupyter notebooks in this repository.